 Assess your posture: examine yourself critically in a mirror.
 A better option is to have someone with an expert eye analyse your posture such as a physio.
 They are able to organise an individual assessment to identify the unhealthy strategies that your body has adopted.

 Strengthen the correct muscles: a physio can teach you about the very precise, specific exercises that you can perform to improve your posture.
-It is worth noting that if you experience back or neck pain, that pain can change the way you use your muscles even after the back or neck pain has subsided.
+It is worth noting that if you experience back or neck pain, motion is lotion.
+Move frequently and change positions often.

 Rehabilitating the body post back pain then becomes more about rebooting the brain than building muscle.
 Similarly, some people with back pain have become rigid.
 Their muscles have tensed up as a protective response to pain.
 These individuals have to learn how to “let go“ , especially in static postural positions such as standing and sitting.
 Once they have learned to let go they can then build strength in their core.
 Failure to ‘let go’ may add to their chronic back pain problem.

-Also, we often encounter people mistakenly training with “core rigidity” rather than core stability.
+Also, we often encounter people mistakenly training with “core rigidity” rather than core stability, bracing themselves whilst exercising.

-An individual assessment can first identify the unhealthy strategies that your body has adopted.
-You can then learn the very precise specific exercises to correct this.
-The foam roller in particular helps to work these deep core muscles whilst at the same time using your mobiliser muscles.
+An individual assessment can first identify the strategies that your body has adopted.
+You can then learn exercises to correct this.
+The foam roller in particular helps to work your core muscles whilst at the same time using your mobiliser muscles.
 This in turn will improve your postural balance.

-Exercise with good posture: if you exercise with poor posture or technique you will be reinforcing this poor posture and setting yourself up for injury and pain.
+Exercise: if you exercise with poor technique you can be setting yourself up for injury and pain.
 Your muscles and bones have developed to work and weight bear in certain positions.
-Wear and tear from exercising in poor posture will present itself as pain and inflammation in muscles, tendons, bursa’s, joints and cartilage.
+Wear and tear from exercising in poor positions will present itself as pain and inflammation in muscles, tendons, bursa’s, joints and cartilage.

-Pay attention: It is all very well to focus on good posture for an hour or so in an exercise class each week but it is the other 23 hours of each day where we have to focus and practice strong, healthy joint positions.
+Pay attention: It is all very well to focus on moving well for an hour or so in an exercise class each week.
+But it is the other 23 hours of each day where we have to focus and practice strong, healthy joint positions.
 We need to be mindful and concentrate and be aware.
 Changing your everyday postural habits is hard; many of us have spent years forming them and the repetitive nature of habits creates strong neural pathways in the brain.

 New habits then take time.

 It is often quoted that it takes at least 30 days to create a new habit.
-Imagine the impact on your body and exercise potential if you were able to focus a little more on good posture.
+Imagine the impact on your body and exercise potential if you were able to focus a little more on moving regularly.

 For the latest news and access to out exclusive content sign up to our mailing list today!